5 Crucial Steps for the Perfect English Essay (your guide from year 7 to the HSC)

-1) Break down the question
+1) Break down and understand the demands of the question

 Did you know, 99% of bad thesis problems are because you simply don't understand the question?
-Identify the keywords in a question to know what the task requires of you.
-You gain marks by answering the question and following the criteria, not by repeating the question.

 2) Know your texts